Stanford PSYCH 290

 Week 10 - Guest Lecture & LLMs

-Thursday, 3/16 - Lecture 20: Overview of Generative Large Language Models and their Applications
+Tuesday, 6/3 - Lecture 19: Overview of Generative Large Language Models and their Applications Thursday, 6/5 - Lecture 20: Project presentations

 Tutorials: